Atsuta Shrine: Shinto belief

 This Shinto shrine is dedicated to the veneration of Atsuta-no-Ōkami.
 Also enshrined are the "Five Great Gods of Atsuta", all of whom are connected with the legendary narratives of the sacred sword — Amaterasu-Ōmikami, Takehaya Susanoo-no-mikoto, Yamato Takeru-no-mikoto, Miyazu-hime, and Take Inadane-no-mikoto.
+Among the five deities enshrined at Atsuta, popular devotion has historically focused more heavily on Miyasuhime and her brother Take Inadane-no-mikoto, both closely associated with local Owari clan traditions.

 Atsuta is the traditional repository of Kusanagi no Tsurugi, the ancient sword that is considered one of the Three Sacred Treasures of Japan.
 Central to the Shinto significance of Atsuta Shrine is the sacred sword which is understood to be a gift from Amaterasu Ōmikami.
 This unique object has represented the authority and stature of Japan's emperors since time immemorial.
 Kusanagi is imbued with Amaterasu's spirit.

 During the reign of Emperor Sujin, duplicate copies of the Imperial regalia were made in order to safeguard the originals from theft.
 This fear of theft proved to be justified during the reign of Emperor Tenji when the sacred sword was stolen from Atsuta; and it was not to be returned until the reign of Emperor Tenmu.
 There is also the purported loss of the Kusanagi during the 1185 Battle of Dan-no-ura, where it was presumed lost at sea when the Emperor Antoku committed suicide by drowning together with remnants of the Heike.
 Although not seen by the general public since that time, it is said to have remained in safekeeping at the shrine up to the present day.